What is Growth?

 Lattice serves as both architect and builder – or designer and developer - for its clients.
 Therefore, we need to pay equal attention to both the sweep of an elegant archway, and the quality of plumbing.
 A good-looking home with a dysfunctional bathroom is a disaster.

 This system of design and development must be enabled by the right structure.

 At inception, Lattice was loosely organization.
 Its 5-6 team members were involved in all projects, and there was little need to formalize roles.

-By late last year, our structure has evolved further.
-Two senior managers took accountability for client engagement and system design (the client interface role), while two team leads managed the development process.
+By late 2017, our structure evolved further.
+Both senior managers took accountability for client engagement and system design (the client interface role), while two team leads managed the development process.

 The past 4 projects have demonstrated this to be an effective structure, with clear roles and well-segmented areas of accountability.
 Senior managers are accountable for ensuring that specifications reflect client needs, while team leads ensure that the developed solution meets specifications.
 A total of ~20 employees are thus organized in three roles - design (convert needs to specs), define (convert specs to technical approach and project plan), deliver (the actual act of writing code or building a device).

 We intend to adopt this structure as we scale.
 Our observation is that 10-12 members form a natural unit, or "cell", which today handles up to 3 projects in tandem – completing each project in 12-14 weeks on average.